Vitamin K

 BY MOUTH:

-• For bleeding problems in newborns with low levels of vitamin K (hemorrhagic disease): 1-2 mg of vitamin K1 has been given in three doses over 8 weeks.
+- For bleeding problems in newborns with low levels of vitamin K (hemorrhagic condition): 1-2 mg of vitamin K1 has been given in three doses over 8 weeks.
 Also single doses containing 1 mg of vitamin K1, 5 mg of vitamin K2, or 1-2 mg of vitamin K3 have been used.

 WITH A NEEDLE:

-• For bleeding problems in newborns with low levels of vitamin K (hemorrhagic disease): 1 mg of vitamin K1 has been given as a shot into the muscle.
+- For bleeding problems in newborns with low levels of vitamin K (hemorrhagic condition): 1 mg of vitamin K1 has been given as a shot into the muscle.

 There isn't enough scientific information to determine recommended dietary allowances (RDAs) for vitamin K, so daily adequate intake (AI) recommendations are used instead: The AIs are: infants 0-6 months, 2 mcg; infants 7-12 months, 2.5 mcg; children 1-3 years, 30 mcg; children 4-8 years, 55 mcg; children 9-13 years, 60 mcg; adolescents 14-18 years (including those who are pregnant or breast-feeding), 75 mcg; men over 19 years, 120 mcg; women over 19 years (including those who are pregnant and breast-feeding), 90 mcg.